thatslifescience/github_dev/_posts/2018-11-27-3-Reasons-Why-What-You-Grow-In-Your-Garden-Matters-EBeaury.md

 source-id: 1CT1l11XHoC9oFyufCLy0hM-0Ep-mh-6db2vV__l28pE
 published: true
 ---
-Time sensitive!
-I'd like this post to go up as close to the end of summer as possible

-**Title**: 3 Reasons Why What You Grow in Your Garden Matters

-**Author: **Eve Beaury

-**Category: **Our Ecosystems

-**Blurb**: Planting a flower from your local nursery seems innocuous enough, but where that flower comes from is an important consideration that often gets overlooked.

-**Keywords: **Invasive species, Biodiversity, Plant, Climate Change, Human

-**Social Media Blurb: **Do you have a garden?
-If so, check out 3 Reasons Why What You Grow in your Garden Matters for supporting healthy ecosystems and limiting plant invasions.

-**Featured Photo: **Thumbnail =** **Figure 1.

 We often decide what to plant in our gardens based on what looks nice, what is low-maintenance, or what fits into the space we have available.
 For most, these decisions are pretty easy to make after wandering the aisles of your local nursery or chatting with a landscaper.
 For invasion ecologists such as myself, these decisions are loaded with more consequences than the average gardener might realize.

 <center><a data-flickr-embed="true"  href="https://www.flickr.com/photos/139839751@N06/44673623834/in/dateposted-friend/" title="Picture1"><img src="https://farm2.staticflickr.com/1929/44673623834_d0cc71e9aa.jpg" width="500" height="363" alt="Picture1"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script></center>